Recreation Without Barriers

 Supporting Our Youth

 Century 21 Leading in Spruce Grove is proud to provide the Supporting Our Youth program.
-This program provides financial assistance to children in need, in the areas of education scholarships, and cultural and recreational projects, with a view to promote the mental, physical, and social well-being and development of these children.
+This program provides financial assistance to children in need, in the areas of education scholarships, cultural and recreational opportunities, with a view to promote the mental, physical, and social well-being and development of these children.